Fast, effortless and 100% online.

 To encourage VCT investing, the government offers extremely generous tax reliefs to investors as an incentive.

-Venture Capital Trusts (or VCT) are specialised funds that invest in new, small, innovative companies that need some financial support.
+Venture Capital Trusts (VCT) are specialised funds designed to invest in new, small but innovative companies that will benefit from their financial support.

 🚨 Hold up!
 There’s one condition.
-You need to hold the VCT shares for 5 years.
-Otherwise, you’ll have to pay the Income Tax relief back to HMRC.
+You need to hold the VCT shares for a minimum of 5 years.
+Otherwise, you’ll have to pay the income tax relief back to HMRC. 🚨

-- This applies for both newly issued shares and shares bought on the secondary market and there is no minimum on how long you have to hold the shares.
+This applies for both newly issued shares and shares bought on the secondary market and there is no minimum on how long you have to hold the shares.